25 Amazing Facts About Science for School Assembly.

 Animal Adaptations.

+Animals have special adaptations that help them survive in the wild.
 For example, chameleons can change color to blend into their surroundings, making them masters of camouflage.

 Animal Communication.